nonlinear-labs-dev/nl-firmware/projects/shared/configuration/readme.md

 # YAML Experiments

 An attempt to re-implement (and extend) the "parameter-db" sub-project on a [YAML](https://yaml.org/) basis, providing essential C15 definitions as shared header files (usable wherever they are needed).
+The current project name is "configuration", as we define more than just parameters here.

 ## Prerequisites